 The researchers enrolled 222 current smokers who were at high risk of cardiovascular disease or had suffered a heart attack.

-Jallianwala Bagh massacre 100th anniversary: PM Modi, President Kovind, Rahul Gandhi pay respects to victims
+Jallianwala Bagh massacre 100th anniversary: PM Modi, President Kovind, Rahul Gandhi pay respects to victims.
+Partners were also recruited: 99 were current smokers (45 percent), 40 were ex-smokers, and 83 were never-smokers.

-During the 16-week programme, couples were offered nicotine replacement therapy with patches and gum.
-In one programme, participants could choose the prescription drug varenicline instead
+During the 16-week program, couples were offered nicotine replacement therapy with patches and gum.
+In one program, participants could choose the prescription drug Varenicline instead.

 Lateral entry — Here is what the government is trying to do

-At the end of the programme, 64 per cent of patients and 75 per cent of partners were abstinent – compared to none and 55 per cent at the start, respectively.
+At the end ofprogramrammepercent cent of patients and a percentage of partners were abstinent – compared to a percentage cent at the start, respectively.

-The odds of quitting smoking at 16 weeks were significantly higher (5.83-fold) in couples who tried to quit together compared to patients who attempted it alone.
+The odds of quitting smoking at 16 weeks were significantly higher (5.83-fold) in couples who tried to leave together compared to patients who attempted it alone.

 Previous research has shown that ex-smokers can also positively influence their spouse’s attempts to quit, but in this study, the effect was not statistically significant.